cabinz/cbias/README.md

 ## Usage

-After build the project, run to translate any .sy source file (text SysY code) with command lines below.
+After building the project, it can be run to translate any .sy source file (text SysY code) with command lines below.

 To compile source file `test/test.sy` to ARM assembly code, use argument `-S`.